motherjones/story-tools/README.md

 Duplicate the tool and push to the new repo ([how to](https://help.github.com/articles/duplicating-a-repository/))

-Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).
-Replace the spreadsheet key with the URL to your new spreadsheet.
-This key is usually in the ``script.js`` file, like this:
+In SublimeText, open the main folder of your repo.
+Replace the spreadsheet key in ``script.js`` with the URL to your new spreadsheet.
+It usually looks something like this:

       Tabletop.init( {
         key: 'https://docs.google.com/spreadsheet/pub?key=0AuHOPshyxQGGdDFnemtSV2tCXzJDOFNfeDNQY2lvb2c&output=html',